barotto/libRocketDoc/pages/tutorials/datagrid.md

 ### Step 4: Styling the datagrid

-The datagrid can be styled just like any other Rocket element.
+The datagrid can be styled just like any other {{page.lib_name}} element.
 RCSS hooks are provided for:

 * **datagrid**: The whole grid, including the header and all the visible rows.
 * **datagridheader**: The top row that contains the headers for each of the columns.